 Case Studies

-Working with real objects provides a deeper understanding of the techniques, their potential, and their limitations.
-Through direct examples, we can show how different analytical tools complement one another and how the results contribute to the study, documentation, and conservation of works of art.
-The educational collection includes a wide range of materials and conditions, offering situations similar to those encountered in professional conservation studios, museums, and archaeological research.
+Working with real objects provides a deeper understanding of each technique.
+At the same time, it highlights both their strengths and their limitations.
+Through direct examples, we show how different analytical tools work together.
+As a result, it becomes easier to understand how the data supports the study, documentation, and conservation of artworks.

-We believe that case studies are among the most effective ways to learn.
-Seeing how imaging and spectroscopy are applied in concrete situations helps develop both technical competence and critical thinking — the ability to interpret data in context, evaluate results, and make informed decisions.
+We believe that case studies are one of the most effective ways to learn.
+Indeed, seeing imaging and spectroscopy applied in practice builds technical skills.
+Furthermore, it strengthens critical thinking.
+For example, it helps users interpret data, evaluate results, and make informed decisions.

-We also hope that the examples presented here will inspire you to explore your own collection — whether it belongs to a private owner, a museum, or an institutional archive.
-Each artwork has its own story to tell, and scientific examination offers powerful tools to uncover and understand it.
+In addition, we hope these examples will inspire you to explore your own collection.
+Whether it belongs to a private owner, a museum, or an institutional archive, each artwork has a story to tell.
+For this reason, scientific examination offers powerful tools to uncover and understand it.

-We periodically add new case studies to this educational collection, reflecting ongoing research and new applications of our methods.
-Keep an eye on this page for updates and discoveries from our lab.
+Finally, we regularly add new case studies to this collection.
+In this way, we reflect ongoing research and new applications of our methods.
+So, keep an eye on this page for updates and new discoveries from our lab.

 Scientific Art Examination – Resources: